 Dogs should never eat mushrooms if they’re found in the wild.

 While not all mushrooms are poisonous to dogs, the ones that are present a very scary risk.
 You should never let your dog eat a wild mushroom.
-Death Cap mushrooms are common up and down the American West Coast, for instance, and can cause death in dogs who ingest them.
+Deadly Webcap, Death Cap, Destroying Angel mushrooms and a few more found in the UK, for instance, and can cause death in dogs who ingest them.
 Other wild mushrooms can cause varying levels of damage to a dog’s system.
-If you suspect your dog has eaten a wild mushroom, call the vet immediately
+If you suspect your dog has eaten a wild mushroom, call the vet immediately.

-Mushrooms purchased from a grocery store and known to be safe for human consumption are considered non-toxic and may be okay for your dog to eat in small quantities.
+Mushrooms purchased from supermarkets or grocers and known to be safe for human consumption are considered non-toxic and may be okay for your dog to eat in small quantities.

 Why Wild Mushrooms are Unsafe for Dogs